Cannabis in New Zealand: Notable cases

 At least four people have died while policing cannabis in New Zealand.
 Detective Travis Hughes and Christopher Scott were killed when their Cessna 172 crashed in Central Otago while on cannabis reconnaissance.
 Detective Tony Harrod died falling from a helicopter sling recovering plants in Taranaki.

 During the 2009 Napier shootings, Jan Molenaar fired on three police officers executing a cannabis search warrant, killing Senior Constable Len Snee.
 People who knew Molenaar described a long-standing, tense relationship between him and the police surrounding the legality of his cannabis involvement, saying, 'Molenaar believed his home was being watched and told friends he was determined to "go out in blaze of glory" if police came to arrest him', and, 'police knew who Molenaar was and knew what he would do in a situation'.

-A notable case involving cannabis growing equipment was the prosecution of the owner and general manager of the Switched on Gardener stores following a series of arrests and raids in 2010.
+A notable case involving cannabis growing equipment was the prosecution of the owner, general manager, and several staff members of the Switched on Gardener stores following a series of arrests and raids in 2010.